 Table 1 NBA teams that have jersey sponsorship deals, estimated annual value, the company and the company’s Headquarter location

-Corporate sponsors always like to get the most “bang for their buck”.
-And one way to ensure this is to invest in teams in bigger markets.
+Corporate sponsors always like to get the most bang for their buck.
+One way to ensure this is to invest in teams in bigger markets.
 Market size has more of a multiplier effect on valuation because jerseys sold in that market will include the corporate logo.
 Thus, every jersey purchased and worn by a fan becomes a walking billboard receiving countless impressions.

 While most companies value having a strong presence in their hometown, national exposure could be more in line with a company’s marketing objective of growing national awareness.
 Therefore, a premium will be placed on teams that receive more nationally televised games.
 The metric used – the number of nationally televised games – includes another component in addition to visibility.
 The NBA will showcase the most popular teams the most; therefore, this metric also includes popularity.

 Figure 2 Select team’s social media followers (mid 2016) and Nationally televised games for 2016-17 season

 People are spending more and more time every day on social media.
 In fact, the average person spends 118 minutes a day on social media, up from 96 minutes just four years ago.
-This is particularly relevant with young people between the ages of 13 and 34, a demographic often targeted by companies.
+This is particularly relevant for young people between the ages of 13 and 34, a demographic often targeted by companies.
 Therefore, this metric is quite influential in the valuation of sponsorship.
 A team that dedicates more time to grow its social media fan base will have more opportunity to engage and influence its fans.
 The greater the social media presence, the higher the premium for advertising space.
 Additionally, social media easily spans countries thereby increasing presence internationally, if that is an objective of a company.